Bicycle counter: Technical setup

 Different techniques are used for detection of bicycles, such as built in induction loops, piezoelectric strips, pneumatic hoses, infrared sensing or cameras.
 Different setups provide different advantages such as more precise counting, battery life, reduced costs or differentiation between different road users such as cyclists, pedestrians or cars.
 Independent testing has shown that pneumatic tubes can record with over 95% accuracy and piezoelectric sensors reach 99% accuracy.
 Manufacturers state a 90% precision for induction loops.

 Data

 Unlike manual counting or other bicycle related interventions or citizen science, where citizens manually put in data, bicycle counting stations automatically generate citizen related data.
 Automatic counting systems are said to be cheaper than manual counting by people.
 Because of the use of communication technology in the urban context, bicycle counters can be counted as smart city technology, urban informatics or urban computing.
-Most of the organisations who install bicycle counters, provide the number of cyclists as open data.
+Most of the organizations who install bicycle counters, provide the number of cyclists as open data.